A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Discussion

 \subsubsection{Impact of galaxy mass on the radial evolution of $\zeta$}

-In Figure~\ref{fig:result_reff}, we present the average $\zeta$ trends as a function of galactocentric distance for three sub-samples split according to the galaxy stellar mass to investigate the impact of the galaxy mass on the trends in $\zeta$.
+In Figure~\ref{fig:result_reff}, we present the average $\zeta$ trends as a function of galactocentric distance for three sub-samples split according to the galaxy stellar mass to investigate the impact of the galaxy mass on the trends in $\zeta$ (see also Appendix~\ref{appndx:results_all} for the average light profiles and $\zeta$ profiles for the individual mass bins).
 For the low- ($<10^{9.5}$~M$_\odot$) and intermediate-mass ($10^{9.5-10.2}$~M$_\odot$) bins, the average $\zeta$ is roughly constant at all radii, albeit at a level that is elevated above the equilibrium value from constant star-formation.
 This suggests that the SFHs in these galaxies do not change significantly as a function of radius.
-The higher-than-equilibrium value of $\zeta$ is also potentially indicates that these galaxies have a significant contribution from bursts at all radii.
+The higher-than-equilibrium value of $\zeta$ also potentially indicates that these galaxies have a significant contribution from bursts at all radii.
 This is consistent with studies that use the integrated galaxy flux; e.g., \citet{guo16} who find, for $0.4<z<1$, galaxies below 10$^9$~M$_\odot$ to be dominated by bursty SFHs.

 On the other hand, the high-mass bin has a steep slope in $\zeta$ as function of radius, where the interior regions ($R/R_{eff}<1$) are consistent with the equilibrium value, but their outskirts ($R/R_{eff}>1.5$) clearly appear to have a bursty component to their SFHs.
 The strong evolution in $\zeta$ for the high-mass bin is largely responsible for driving the overall trend for the full sample in Figure~\ref{fig:result_reff_extended}.